-There’s a lot of ground to cover in the breadth of this article, today we are focusing on signature guitars, and we cannot wait to get into it!
+There’s a lot of ground to cover in the breadth of this article, today we are focusing on what we call a signature guitar, and we cannot wait to get into it!
 Are signature guitars worth their price tags?
 What signature guitars are the best sellers?
 What even is a signature guitar anyway?
 We will answer all of those questions right here, right now.

 Players as well as non-players alike take a great interest in them to the point of being obsessive.
 Many a dream has started this way and for some the dream has come true.